Home > Recipes > Sides > Deconstructed Burrata Bruschetta

 Caro Jensen

-Creamy, flavorsome, and crisp, this slow-roasted tomato and burrata bruschetta bowl has everything you want from a single bite.
-It makes a delicious and satisfying snack or flavorful appetizer that's perfect for sharing.
+Creamy, flavorsome, and crisp, this deconstructed burrata bruschetta has everything you want from a single bite.
+It makes a delicious and satisfying side or flavorful appetizer that's perfect for sharing.

 5 from 1 vote